top of page

 🧪 2.
 Metallurgical Mastery Makes a Difference

+Not all steel is created equal.
 High-quality surgical instruments depend on specialty stainless steel like 420A, 440C, or titanium-based alloys.
 These materials must be precisely forged, heat-treated, and passivated to ensure:

 • Non-corrosiveness